What is Risk-based Authentication (RBA)?

 If you've ever tried accessing your bank account remotely and were prompted to answer more security questions than usual, you may have encountered Risk-based Authentication in action.

 Risk-based Authentication (RBA) can be seen in everyday scenarios.
-For instance, if you get an email saying that you have logged into a service from a new device, but you haven't, you can contact the service to limit the risk.
+For instance, if you get an email saying that you have logged into a service from a new device but haven't, you can contact the service to limit the risk.

 Similarly, when you try to log into your online bank account from a new device or location, the system may require additional authentication, like a one-time password sent to your phone or email, to reduce the risk of unauthorised access.